5 Networking Hacks Every Nurse Needs to Score a Remote Role

 Met another nurse at a (virtual) coffee chat?
 Don’t let that bond vanish faster than a warm cup of coffee.
 Send a short message like, “Loved meeting you yesterday!
 If you see any remote-friendly openings in care coordination, keep me in mind?”
 Simple.
 Genuine.
 Door-opening.
 Over time, you’ll have a circle of nurses who look out for each other—which beats cold-applying blind, every single time.

 Ready to find your people?
-Check out the Telehealth Nurse Mastery Suite for templates, networking scripts, and access to insider events—no more guessing how to make your intro or ask for a referral.
+Check out the Career Accelerator (Formerly the Telehealth Mastery Suite) for templates, networking scripts, and access to insider events—no more guessing how to make your intro or ask for a referral.
 Or dive straight into community here and see what remote roles are buzzing this week.

 Networking for remote nursing isn’t about schmoozy sales tactics.
 It’s about building real, nurse-to-nurse connections—so you can finally land that comfy, meaningful telehealth gig you’ve been eyeing all year.